MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

 ms.custom:
 ms.date: 11/30/2020
 ms.author: garybird
-ms.reviewer: kvivek
+ms.reviewer: nabuthuk
 ---

 # Return to the Workplace Guest Portal

-The Return to the Workplace solution now contains a guest portal.
-This portal allows people outside your organization to get a pass by completing a health attestation.
+Return to the Workplace solution now includes a guest portal.
+Return to the Workplace Guest Portal allows users outside your organization to get a pass by completing a health attestation.
 The portal has been designed to provide a mobile experience for users but will scale to tablet and desktop screens as well.
-This enables users to access  portal from any device.
+This enables users to access the portal from any device.

 > [!div class="mx-imgBorder"]
 > ![Portal welcome page](media/portals-welcome-screen.png "Portal welcome page")